Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 # Finite Volume Method Use

 ## Requirements
-1. Download and install Anaconda or download and install any preferred Python software IDE;
-2. Clone/Fork this repository to a folder of your preference;
-3. Open the Main files through the preferred IDE and test the software;
+1. Set up acousticDE following the instructions in the installation section.
-4. Download and install SketchUp from [SketchUp website](https://www.sketchup.com/plans-and-pricing/sketchup-free) or use the free web-based platform;
+2. Download and install SketchUp from [SketchUp website](https://www.sketchup.com/plans-and-pricing/sketchup-free) or use the free web-based platform;
-5. Download and install g-mesh from [G-mesh website](https://gmsh.info/);
+3. Download and install g-mesh from [G-mesh website](https://gmsh.info/);
-6. Install the MeshKit extension of SketchUp from the extension warehouse;
+4. Install the MeshKit extension of SketchUp from the extension warehouse.
-7. Download and install sounddevice Python library [sounddevise](https://pypi.org/project/sounddevice/)
-8. Download and install soundfile Python library [soundfile](https://pypi.org/project/soundfile/)

-## Libraries
+## Usage & files
-To properly run the software, the following libraries are needed:
+To use the software, the following files are to be used:
-- Python version 3.10.9 or above

-Libraries for python:
-- math
-- matplotlib
-- numpy
-- scipy
-- sys
-- drawnow
-- time
-- gmsh
-- sounddevice
-- soundfile

-## Python running files
-Currently, in the repository there are a lot of python files.
-This is because the software is still in development.
-Currently the updated files for users to run the software are:
+- _PrepareInputsFVM.py_: to create the json file with the inputs of the room;
-- CreateMeshFVM.py: to create the volumetric mesh using Gmsh software;
+- _CreateMeshFVM.py_: to create the volumetric mesh using Gmsh software;
-- FVM.py: to run the room (as .msh file) and calculate the acoustics parameters in the room.
+- _FVM.py_: it contains the main function run_fvm_sim to run the full simulation and calculate the acoustics parameters in the room.

-## Algorithm
-The software is organised in three sections:
-- Input variables:
-    The inputs regarding the room dimensions, frequencies to consider, source and receiver positions along with others are to be inserted for the specific room in question;
-- Initialization and creation of mesh;
-- Material properties.
-- Calculation loop:
-    The "for loop" would loop over the frequencies and the time to calculate the energy density at each tetrahedron and at each time step.
-- Results and Post-processing
-    Results are included in this section together with graphs for the analysis.
+The main software works with the following associated functions:
++ _FVMfunctions.py_ include all the main functions that are used in the full simualtion;
++ _FunctionRT.py_ calculates the reverberation time of the room in question;
++ _FunctionClarity.py_ calculates the clarity $C_{80}$ of the room in question based on Barron's revised theory formula;
++ _FunctionDefinition.py_ calculates the definition $D_{50}$ of the room in question based on Barron's revised theory formula;
++ _FunctionCentreTime.py_ calculates the centre time $T_s$ of the room in question based on Barron's revised theory formula.

 ## Inputs

-### Geometry
+### Geometry & Mesh
 The geometry for this method is defined within SketchUp.
 In order to create a volumetric mesh of the room, the following steps need to be follow in SketchUp:
 1. Create the 3D geometry of the room to simulate in SketchUp, setting the units of the geometry in meters;